-3. Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors
+3. Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors of transactions, other events and conditions on the Authority's financial position or financial performance.

 Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
 Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.